jinskip/stat545a-2013-hw06_inskip-jes/README.md

 Instructions for use:

-Download into an empty directory (I would do this using Download ZIP option):
+Download into an empty directory (I would do this using Download ZIP option - or clone to Desktop):

 * Input data (subjectNumber_condition):
               [`00812_normoxia`](https://github.com/jinskip/stat545a-2013-hw06_inskip-jes/blob/master/00812_normoxia)